UluLord/Facial-Recognition-for-Criminal-Record-Checks/README.md

 ### *1.3 Prepare a Dataset*

-Prepare a database which has personnel informations like ID Number, Name, Surname, Image Path (see database/database.xlsx for an example)
+Prepare a database containing personnel informations like ID number, name, surname, image path (see database/database.xlsx for an example)

-### *1.4 Download Pretrained FaceNet Model*
+### *1.4 Specify Pretrained FaceNet Model*

 Use **'facenet_model.json'** file, or download a pre-trained FaceNet model (e.g., from https://github.com/davidsandberg/facenet)